Camera not detected in Adobe Connect when using Windows OS

 - And restart the connect application otherwise changes will not reflect in the current session.

 - Edit Registry by typing regedit on RUN

 - Right-click and make a new entry “ Type: DWORD 32bit”

 - Change the name to “useDirectShowCamera”

-- Right click on the entry and click Modify and change the value to 1
+- Right-click on the entry and click Modify and change the value to 1

-Default value of the “useDirectShowCamera” is 0 and in that case, it will use the existing windows media foundation lib for camera detection.
+The default value of the “useDirectShowCamera” is 0 and in that case, it will use the existing windows media foundation lib for camera detection.

 - Before editing the registry it is always prudent to first make a backup of it; if not carefully done, editing the registry can cause corruption and can damage the operating system.
 Editing the registry also requires elevated permissions on any client and will often require the support of a desktop IT team in large enterprises.

 By default, the Adobe Connect Meeting application will generate a debug log during an HTML5 Meeting (Using the Standard View)

 The name of the log is ConnectCefApp.log in %USERPROFILE%\Documents\ConnectCefApp.log or C:\Users\Documents\ConnectCefApp.log